-- Present key findings from the Movement consultations on the Fundamental Principles - Further gauge and capture interest in the joint Movement initiative on the Fundamental Principles, and in particular, the involvement of a cross-section of different National Societies - Gain feedback on different options for a Fundamental Principles project (second phase of the joint movement initiative) aimed at the 2015 International Conference.
+- Present key findings from the Movement consultations on the Fundamental Principles which has involved 115 National Societies. - Further gauge and capture interest in the joint Movement initiative on the Fundamental Principles, and in particular, the involvement of a cross-section of different National Societies - Gain feedback on different options for a Fundamental Principles project (second phase of the joint movement initiative) aimed at the 2015 International Conference.